adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/breadcrumb/v3/breadcrumb/README.md

 5. `./id` - defines the component HTML ID attribute.

 ## Client Libraries
-The component provides a `core.wcm.components.breadcrumb.v3` client library category that contains a recommended base CSS styling.
+The component reuses the `core.wcm.components.breadcrumb.v2` client library category that contains a recommended base CSS styling.
 It should be added to a relevant site client library using the `embed` property.

 ## BEM description